AdobeDocs/analytics-learn.en/help/implementation/implementation-basics/creating-and-maintaining-an-sdr.md

 ---
 # Creating and Maintaining a Solution Design Reference (SDR) Document

-The Solution Design Reference (SDR) document is basically the blueprint for your site.
-This video shows how to create one in conjunction with the Business Requirements Document, so that you can always have a source of truth that you can go back to as you implement Adobe Analytics, and as you refer back to it in the future.
+The Solution Design Reference (SDR) document is the blueprint for business requirements and data collection design for Analytics on your digital properties.
+Learn how to create and maintain this document as the source of truth for your Analysis solution.

 >[!VIDEO](https://video.tv.adobe.com/v/28754/?quality=12)

-[Download](assets/aa-implementation-playbook.xlsx) a sample BRD/SDR that you can use to define your site.
+[Download](assets/aa-implementation-playbook.xlsx) a sample Excel template to document requirements and data collection design for your digital properties.

-[Download](assets/geometrixx-clothiers-brd-sdr.xlsx) the BRD/SDR from this video (and the [BRD video](creating-a-business-requirements-document.md)).
+[Download](assets/geometrixx-clothiers-brd-sdr.xlsx) the Excel document presented in this video and/or watch the related [business requirements document video](creating-a-business-requirements-document.md)).